Load Encoding for Learning AC-OPF: Background

 \section{Background}

 This paper uses the rectangular form for complex power $S = p + jq$ and line/transformer admittance $Y = g + jb$, where $p$ and $q$ denote active and reactive powers, and $g$ and $b$ denote conductance and susceptance.
 Complex voltages are in polar form $V = v e^{j \theta}$, with magnitude $v = \lvert V \rvert$ and phase angle $\theta = \angle V$.
 Notation $x^*$ is used to represent the complex conjugate of quantity $x$ and notation $\hat{x}$ the prediction of quantity $x$.
-The reduction percentage from an original value $v$ to a reduced value $v^r$ is computed by formula: $100\% \times (v - v^r)/v$.